9M2PJU/9M2PJU-Easy-APRS-IS-Beacon-and-Object/README.md

 ![App Screenshot](https://github.com/user-attachments/assets/59aa861c-8867-499f-8e91-cc7a18de4d91)

-**9M2PJU Easy APRS-IS Beacon and Object** is a Python-powered desktop app built with **PyQt6**, crafted to streamline direct beacon and object to the APRS-IS for amateur radio enthusiasts.
-Its clean and intuitive GUI lets you manage APRS objects and beaconing effortlessly — no more fuss, just simple and effective operation.
+9M2PJU Easy APRS-IS Beacon and Object is a Python-based desktop application built with PyQt6, designed to make it easy for amateur radio operators to send APRS beacons and objects directly to the APRS-IS network.

+This tool is especially useful for licensed operators who do not have RF equipment but still want to mark locations — such as event sites, eyeball QSO spots, or meeting points — on the APRS map.
+Its clean, intuitive interface allows for quick setup and reliable operation without the need for complex setups
 ---

 ## ⚠️ To Do List